DataDog/malicious-software-packages-dataset/README.md

 Malicious samples are available under the **[samples/](samples/)** folder and compressed as an encrypted ZIP file with the password `infected`.
 The date indicated as part of the file name is the discovery date, not necessarily the package publication date.

+The samples directory for each ecosystem contains a `manifest.json` file that describes which packages and versions are present as samples in the dataset.
+In some cases, version information is not available.

 You can use the script [extract.sh](./samples/pypi/extract.sh) to automatically extract all the samples to perform local analysis on them.
 Alternatively, you can extract a single sample using:

 ```